AustinScola/arborista/README.md

 of transformations as well as the activity of developers in order to propose changes to its own set of transformations (or change its set of transformations automatically).

-Another relatively wild idea would be to include (or write) lexer and parser generators for BNF or EBNF.
+Another relatively wild idea would be to include (or write) lexer and parser generators.
 In addition to producing lexers and parsers, nodes could also be generated and methods to convert the nodes back to strings.
 This would mean that to add support for a computer programming language, (or any context-free grammer language) only the specification of the language would need to be provided.